phochste/AcmeUpload/README.md

-# AcmeBase
+# Acme Upload

-A base implementation of a Solid App with login using svelte
+A Solid app that can be used as a dropzone for a container

 # Usage

 ```
-npx degit phochste/AcmeBase my-solid-app

-cd my-svelte-project
 npm install
 npm run dev
 ```